Assessment and Course Delivery

 - Shut down equipment and secure site on completion of operations

 - Students must be 18 years of age, hold a current driver’s licence, be able to undertake basic mathematical calculations and be able to speak and understand basic English to communicate to a level in order to perform their duties safely.

 - Students must wear personal protective equipment while attending the course including long sleeve shirt, steel capped boots and long trousers.

 - Students must provide photo identification upon enrolment in the course (e.g. driver’s licence; passport or proof of age card).

 - Students must have a unique student identifier (USI) to obtain their nationally accredited certificate or qualification.
 To apply for a USI go to www.usi.gov.au.

-- Students are required to read the learning materials prior to attending the course.
+- Students are required to read the learner guide (approx 2hrs) prior to attending the course.